18593 views

 The Oddi Altarpiece is an altarpiece of the Coronation of the Virgin created in 1502-1504 by Raphael for the altar of the Oddi family chapel.
 Today, it is moved from the church of San Francesco al Prato in Perugia to the Vatican Pinacoteca.

-The Transfiguration is the last masterpiece made by the Italian High Renaissance artist Raphael.
+The Transfiguration is the last masterpiece by the Italian High Renaissance artist Raphael.
 Cardinal Giulio de Medici (Pope Clement VII) commissioned the painting.
-Moreover, it represents the culmination of Raphael’s career and locates in the Pinacoteca Vaticana.
+Moreover, it represents the culmination of Raphael’s career and is located in the Pinacoteca Vaticana.

 Raphael’s Madonna of Foligno artwork was first painted on the wood panel but later transferred to canvas.
 The painting was previously located on a high altar of the church of Santa Maria in Ara Coeli.
 Today, one can find the masterpiece in the Pinacoteca Vaticana.